tylerjarvis/RootFinding/README.md

 YRoots is a Python package designed for numerical rootfinding of multivariate systems of equations.

-See both [YRoots Demo](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsDemo.ipynb) and [YRoots Tutorial](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsTutorial.ipynb) in the main branch for JupyterNotebook demonstrations of the code's capabilities.
+See both [YRoots Demo](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsDemo.ipynb) and [YRoots Tutorial](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsTutorial.ipynb) for demonstrations of the code's capabilities.

 Documentation is posted at https://tylerjarvis.github.io/RootFinding/